 The skateboard facility at Torguson Park has gone through a major renovation that was completed in early 2021.The footprint has nearly doubled and includes exciting elements for all skill levels as well as a central gathering area.
 This project was funded through the District's Capital Bond and CIP fund.

-The District is currently renovating the existing restrooms closest to tot lot with new siding, roof and additional maintenance/storage facility.
-Later in 2018 the District is also amending the infield soils, greatly improving their current condition and arguably the best they've been since the fields were first built.
-The District has been awarded grant funding through the King County Youth and Amateur Sports Grant program managed by King County Parks to improve the outfields including leveling, a sand cap, irrigation and appropriate drainage.
-This project is slated for 2019.
+The District renovated the restrooms closest to tot lot with new siding, roof and additional maintenance/storage facility in 2018.
+The District also amended the infield soils, greatly improving their current condition and arguably the best they've been since the fields were first built.
+The District was awarded grant funding through the King County Youth and Amateur Sports Grant program managed by King County Parks to improve the outfields including leveling, a sand cap, irrigation and appropriate drainage.
+This work was completed in late 2018.